 - You use mechanisms such as fail-safe, load balancing, and hot swap for greater resilience.

 Develop and implement activities to identify cybersecurity events.
 Categories and subcategories are:

 The organization knows when anomalous activity occurs on your systems.

 - You maintain and manage a baseline of network operations and expected data flows for users and systems.

-- Your organization analyzes detected events to understand attack targets and methods.
+- The organization analyzes detected events to understand attack targets and methods.

-- Your systems collect and correlate event data from multiple sources and sensors.
+- Systems collect and correlate event data from multiple sources and sensors.

 - You know the impacts of cybersecurity events.